 A morning tea as part of the shop floor visit, where excellence is pointed out and celebrated, staff achievements, and an update on the business health and direction, and questions from the employees present, can further imbed the connectedness between the leader and the employee group.
 This may be possibly circulated beyond this group to the wider organisation by a company newsletter, intranet email, or company website update.

 All of these are about communication of a positive and inclusive message.
 The leader must embrace the notion of “staying in touch” if they are genuine in their vision of taking their business from good to great.

 Please contact us for more information about the psychology of communication in the workplace and how it can drive productivity, enhanced morale, and motivation in your business.
-Refer to the Corporate Energetics website for further information and articles on other leadership and business psychology topics.
+Refer to Conscious Business Australia for further information and articles on other leadership and business psychology topics.

 Have a profitable and successful month!!